jastr945/xperiments/shopping_list_api/ReadMe.md

 DELETE them.

-The REST API can be accessed via the JavaScript Client or cURL commands.
+The REST API can be accessed via the JavaScript Client or cURL commands / Postman.